This is how 4 referees rated James:

 If you're interested in Creative Writing lessons, please consider that in the same subject band as English.

-I have been tutoring privately for four years at Higher and Degree level and for the last two years I have also worked through a local company to tutor Nat 4/5 and Higher.
+I have been tutoring privately for four years at Higher and Degree level and for the last four years I have also worked through a local company to tutor Nat 4/5 and Higher.

 I am also capable of converting to A-Levels, as I have kept up to date on both curriculum.

 As far as I'm aware, most of my students (over 30 in the last two years) have either seen a big jump up or a reasonable grade improvement over weekly lessons.